balenaltd/handbook/Welcome-to-balena.md

 Before you dive into your onboarding and your balenaLabs residency which will keep you busy for a while, you can start by reading about [The Methods and Motivations of Balena’s Organizational Structure](https://docs.google.com/document/d/13bNM-ynzgPa6yyP3HDir131P-Tgp-DxsJaz0CpLqyds/edit#).
 Enjoy and ask questions :)

+Check out this handy graphic to get to know your team and who does what: [virtual team magnets](https://docs.google.com/drawings/d/1wMHCHH6tQhbG1leM_06NtfoMGUMuvgthCddxH01xqD8/edit)

 **balenaLabs Residency**

 As a new joiner, you will begin your balena life by joining the balena labs team for a residency (meaning a project/experiment of your own, details [here](https://github.com/balena-io/balena-io/wiki/balena-labs-residency)). balenaLabs (Labs) is an autonomous, public-facing, research and experimentation team within balena.
 During your residency, which is normally a month, you will be tasked with creating a project and developing it through a full lifecycle, from ideation to publicising it on our balena blog.
 The labs team will help you every step of the way, and you will gain a "project sherpa" who will guide you.